cpjhenry/solunar/README.md

 at dawn and dusk.
-It also seems to be the case that animal activity is greatest during moon transits (when the moon is directly overhead or directly 'underfoot') and, to a lesser extent, at moonrise and mmonset.
-The Sun's being at its highest point may also be significant, because this is when the light and heat from the Sun is most likely to penetrate folliage and water, to warn the ground or river beds.
+It also seems to be the case that animal activity is greatest during moon transits (when the moon is directly overhead or directly 'underfoot') and, to a lesser extent, at moonrise and moonset.
+The Sun's being at its highest point may also be significant, because this is when the light and heat from the Sun is most likely to penetrate foliage and water, to warn the ground or river beds.
 <p/>
 It is often surmised that good times for birdwatching, fishing, etc., will be when the significant events related